No Matter the Cost, Part 1

 “Options?” asked Rachel.

 “Bust down another wall?” suggested Charlotte as she sized up the brick wall before her.

 “I could use Charlotte as a battering ram, added Tim.
 I’m guessing it would be quicker to make an opening that we could all get through.”

 A nod of heads sealed the deal, Charlotte floated off the ground near the back of the room allowing Tim to grab his sister around the waist.
 Tim rushed at the door with Charlotte stretched out with her right fist held ahead of her.

 The metal door buckled and folded outward as the hinges popped.
 The lock held, but that didn’t prevent the freed youth from tossing the door back into the room to get it out of their way.

-Charlotte stuck her head in to check it out, and then goggled…
+Charlotte stuck her in head to check it out and goggled?

 “Oh!
 Hi guys!
 You simply must try this pudding,” said a delighted R.E.D.

 “The Tapioca is fantastic!” concurred Lynn.